pressure optimum

 • DOI:10.3390/microorganisms11071629 Compatible solutes displace water bound to proteins via preferential hydration; glutamate/betaine/beta-hydroxybutyrate detected at 20-30 MPa.

-Compatible-solute (piezolyte) accumulation enables pressure tolerance.
+Compatible-solute (piezolyte) accumulation confers pressure tolerance.

 • DOI:10.1007/s00253-023-12906-5 Osmolyte-based protection (proline, glutamate, betaine, beta-hydroxybutyrate, TMAO) supports pressure tolerance across taxa.